dryer-dev/dryer/README.md

 #### JS

-Each site can have its own JS build and it's dependencies will be addressed by the compiler.
+As a site has its own build, its dependencies are addressed by the compiler.
 We'll have the ability to share scripts between sites by importing from the parent directory.
 This could get complicated with each site responsible for its own dependencies so it may be best to only share vanilla JS without any dependencies from the parent directory.

 Admin uses the following classes (currently residing in javascript > lib):